 FACTS will assess a fee for each incidence of a returned payment.
 This is in addition to any fees that may be charged by the family’s financial institution.

 Tuition Credit: All Trinity families are offered tuition credit opportunities by referring a new family.
 Family Referral Credit will be applied when a new family is accepted and maintains enrollment in grades K-12.
-The referring family must have children currently enrolled and will receive up to $1500.00 tuition credit for each new family.
+The referring family must have children currently enrolled and will receive up to $500.00 tuition credit for each new family.
 If the new family applying is in preschool, the referring family will receive up to $240.00 in credit for each new family.
 If a family reaches a zero tuition balance, there will not be a credit for future balances or a cash refund.
 Board and faculty/staff members, including paid and non- paid coaches, are not eligible for referral credit.
 Referral credit will be awarded when/if the new family identifies the referring family during the enrollment process.
 The new family must complete a referral form to validate the referral.

 Graduation Requirement Regarding Fees: Graduating seniors are required to have an account that is current as of May 1st of the graduation year to receive a diploma.